igeorge0902/Gateway/dalogin/README.md

 The webserver and the application server is configured not to use cache, but it worked for me without cache settings, too!

-Apache HTTPD configuration files are included that you should use to get started.
+Apache HTTPD configuration

-HTTP Strict Transport Security (HSTS)
 ----
+- config files are included that you should use to get started.

+# HTTP Strict Transport Security (HSTS)
 - HTTP Strict Transport Security (HSTS) is a web security policy mechanism which helps to protect websites against protocol downgrade attacks and cookie hijacking.
 To complete the HSTS security you must obtain a trusted certificate from a Certificate Authority that can effectively verify your host.

-More information on security headers: https://www.keycdn.com/blog/http-security-headers/
+# More information on security headers:
+https://www.keycdn.com/blog/http-security-headers/

 Sample cache and CORS settings for Apache (put it inside httpd.conf or the httpd-ssl.conf):